-Either a mortgage broker or a loan officer can assist you when you're looking to get a mortgage loan.
-People frequently confuse the two job types as both will reap the same result: a new home.
-But for your application process, it will help if you know they ways they differ.
+Either a mortgage broker or a loan officer can assist you when it's time to get a mortgage .
+It's common to confuse these because both will yield the same outcome: a new home.
+But for the application process, it will benefit you if you understand how they are different.